 Bai Qi — An Exceptional Marshal and God of War in Ancient History

-Bai Qi (? — 257), honored as Lord Wu'an, was one of the most extraordinary generals in both the State Qin and the entire history of China.
+Bai Qi (? — 257), honored as Lord Wu'an, was one of the most extraordinary generals in the State Qin and the entire history of China.

 He has been respected as the God of War and the Killing Machine.

 In his entire life, Bai Qi had participated and led over 70 wars and had never failed.

-During the entire Warring States Period (403 BC — 221 BC), there were over two million people lost their lives on the battlefields, and Bai Qi was responsible for about one million.
+During the entire Warring States Period (403 BC — 221 BC), over two million people lost their lives on the battlefields, and Bai Qi was responsible for about one million.

-However, after having led and won the largest annihilation war in ancient Chinese history, which severely weakened the strongest rival of State Qin, Bai Qi was forced to commit suicide, despite his insightful judgment and exceptional contribution to his country.
+However, after leading and winning the largest annihilation war in ancient Chinese history, which severely weakened the strongest rival of State Qin, Bai Qi was forced to commit suicide, despite his insightful judgment and exceptional contribution to his country.

 From A Soldier to An Accomplished Marshal